zjrohrbach/markdown-wkshts/Physics-Agenda.md

 ---------

 1. Notes: Direction of Acceleration <sub>[video][dir]</sub>
+2. Do [Motion #1][m1]

 *If you are absent,* please take notes on the videos provided and attempt the assignments on a separate sheet of paper.
+You can send me a picture of your work to get feedback.

 Announcements